Dr. Bruce Freeman, Director of Patient Experience, dentalcorp

 We all work in dentistry to help our patients achieve their goal of a healthy smile, and orthodontic treatment is just one of the many ways we can do this.
 From a lengthy consultation through to the diagnostic and treatment planning phases, we should endeavor to provide a personalized plan that addresses why the patient sought care in the first place so we can provide the best possible Patient Experience.

 Dr. Bruce Freeman is the Director of Patient Experience for dentalcorp, helping dentists across Canada achieve clinical success that results in the best experience for their patients.

 Bruce is an international lecturer on clinical orthodontics, facial pain, patient experience, and virtual surgical planning.
 He is the co-director of the Facial Pain Unit at Mount Sinai Hospital.
 He further directs the Wellness Program for dental residents at Mount Sinai Hospital, emphasizing how self-care leads to the best patient care.

-Bruce is an honors graduate of the University of Toronto.
+Bruce is an honours graduate of the University of Toronto.
 He completed the Advanced Education in General Dentistry program at the Eastman Dental Center in Rochester and returned to the University of Toronto to complete his diploma in orthodontics and his Master of Science degree in temporomandibular disorders and orofacial pain.
-He is also a certified yoga instructor with additional training in breathing techniques, meditation, and trauma-informed movement.
-He can be reached at firstname.lastname@example.org.
+He is also a certified yoga instructor with additional training in breathing techniques, meditation, and trauma informed movement.
+He can be reached at email@example.com.